xy-241/CS-Notes/content/Computer Organisation/Synchronous Sequential Circuit/Synchronous Sequential Circuit.md

 ![[positive_edge_triggered.png|400]]

-- Output only changes at a specific time, usually when [[Clock Signal]] change from one edge to another
+- Output only changes at a specific time, usually when [[Clock Oscillator#Clock Signal]] change from one edge to another